5 walking days

 The Thames Path conveniently crosses the bridge at Hampton Court to where the Palace lies.
 The Palace was built by Cardinal Wolsey during the reign of Henry VIII.
 He gave it to Henry in 1529 in an effort to stay in his favour having failed to get the Pope to grant an anullment for his marriage to Catherine of Aragon.
 Wolsey died a year later.
 The Palace was one of Henry’s favourites and still belongs to the Crown.
 The Palace, with its Great Hall, Tudor kitchens and extensive gardens and maze is well worth visiting.

 You will stay at the King’s Arms.
 Steeped in history and looking over Hampton Court Palace to one side and the lovely Bushy Park on the other, the hotel has oodles of charm, dating back to 1709.
-A lovely Georgian building, the rooms are all different in shape, size, aspect and design.
+A lovely Georgian building, the rooms are all different in shape, size, aspect and design, some of which overlook the maze.

 The hotel lies across a road from Bushy Park where the Diana Fountain can be seen.